chunxiao-dcx/QSAP/README.md

 # Introduction
 **QSAP version 1.0**
 &emsp;Quorum sensing (QS) is thought as an important process in bacterial cell-to-cell communication which coordinated population behaviors in the bacterial world. **QSAP** is an automatic annotation pipeline for fast annotation and classification of **QS-related sequences** from sequencing data.
 This pipeline is constructed based on 809721 protein sequences from the [QSP database](https://github.com/chunxiao-dcx/QSP).
+This pipeline provided two homolog alignment strategies offered by Diamond (Blastp) or HMMER (Hmmscan), as well as a data cleansing function for a subset or union set of the hits.
+The establishment of this pipeline, which provided a useful tool for QS-related sequence annotation in a wide range of projects, will increase our understanding of QS communication in the bacteria world.
 &emsp;Author: DAI Chunxiao.
 &emsp;Email: 2446378845\@qq.com.